 Major areas of research:

 - The role of hyaluronan in the pulmonary response to environmental injury

-Stavros Garantziotis, M.D., obtained his medical degree at the Albert Ludwigs University in Freiburg, Germany, in 1994.
-After an internship in Internal Medicine at the University Hospital in Munich, Germany, he completed his residency in Internal Medicine at the Albert Einstein College of Medicine of Yeshiva University in New York, New York, and received his Board Certification in Internal Medicine in 1999.
-During 1999–2004, he completed a fellowship in the Division of Pulmonary, Allergy and Critical Care Medicine at Duke University Medical Center, and remained a faculty member in the Division until 2007.
-He received Board Certification in Pulmonary Medicine in 2003 and Critical Care Medicine in 2005.
-Clinically, Garantziotis was active in the field of lung transplantation and pulmonary fibrosis, both in the inpatient service as well as in the pulmonary clinic.
-In August 2007 Garantziotis joined the NIEHS as a member of the Laboratory of Respiratory Biology and as a Staff Clinician in the Clinical Research Unit.
-His clinical responsibilities included setting up and supervising the new Clinical Research Unit (CRU).
+Garantziotis obtained his medical degree at the Albert-Ludwigs-University in Freiburg, Germany.
+After an internship in Internal Medicine at the University Hospital in Munich, Germany, he completed his residency in Internal Medicine at the Albert Einstein College of Medicine of Yeshiva University in New York, New York, and received his Board Certification in Internal Medicine.
+He then completed a fellowship in the Division of Pulmonary, Allergy and Critical Care Medicine at Duke University Medical Center, and received Board Certification in Pulmonary Medicine and Critical Care Medicine.
+Garantziotis remained a faculty member in the Division until he joined the NIEHS to set up and supervise the new CRU.
+In addition to his role as Principal Investigator and Medical Director of the CRU, he was Acting Clinical Director from 2013-2015.

 Relevance to NIEHS Mission

 The research of our group is at the core of the NIEHS mission – we are investigating host factors which affect the response to environmental lung injury.
 For example, we have identified intrinsic mediators of airway hyperresponsiveness in environmental lung injury (ozone exposure) and in asthma (a common public health problem with known environmental triggers).
 These findings increase our understanding of human environmental disease pathogenesis, and open the possibility for potential treatment options.